strangelove-ventures/lens/README.md

 ### **CHAINS**
 Lens comes with two default chains.
 Cosmos Hub and Osmosis.

-To interact with other chains, you need to add them to your config, run:
+To interact with other chains, you need to add them to your config.
+To do this, run:

 ```
 lens chains add <chain_name>